Home Equity Line of Credit (HELOC): What It Is, How It Works

 Convenience; you can take what you need, when you need it without waiting for approval or applying for a new loan.

-Like any financial instrument, a HELOC can present some risk to borrowers; it is important to have the full picture before determining if a home equity line of credit is right for you.
+Like any financial instrument, a HELOC can present some risk to borrowers; it is important to have a complete understanding of the pros and cons before determining if a home equity line of credit is right for you.
 A few things to consider include:

 A HELOC may be more difficult to qualify for than a credit card; you have to have enough equity in your home to borrow against.

 If you plan on selling your home soon, a HELOC is not your best option.
 You’ll need to pay off the home equity line of credit when you close on the sale.

 A HELOC can have some additional costs, including closing costs.
 Check with your financial institution to learn about additional costs.
 Some institutions, like Seacoast Bank, have Home Equity Line of Credit options that do not include closing costs or may pay part of your closing costs.